florencemezino/vert_outre_mer/README.md

 * A search option can be found on the top right of the screen
 * There is a main heading in which you can read "Vert L'Outre Mer".
 "Vers l'Outre Mer" means towards overseas and in order to include a notion of sustainable/green aspect I used the writing "Vert" which means green.
 * The sub heading is short, impactful and invite any users to experience and learn about sustainibily in theses destinations.
-* The destinations are presented as a list with radio buttons.
+* The destinations are presented with a dropdown menu.
 The user will be redirected to the selected destination page as soon as the button "Explore" is clicked.
 * At the bottom of the page (above the footer) there is two call to action :
     - `Explore`.
-This button is highlighted and redirect the user to the related destination.
+This button is highlighted and redirect the user to the related destination information
-    - `Get in touch` This button will redirect to the contact page
+    - `Get in touch` This button will redirect to the Contact page.

 - For each destination page
 * Users will have access to content about guest houses, restaurants and transport recommendations
-* Users will have also a link at th end of the page that redirects to the events page
+* Users will have also a link at the end of the page that redirects to the `Events` page

 #### Local Events

 * The `Events` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
-* The destinations list is displayed.
-Users can select their destination by ticking one of the option.
+* The destinations list is displayed as dropdown.
+Users can select their destination by clicking one of the option.
-* Users can select the month and year and event list will pop up for them to review.
+* Users can select the month and year and a event list will pop up for them to review.
-* To see the events , users can choose list view or a list view.
+* To see the events, users has access to a list view by default and can switch to a map view.
 For the map view the events are placed on the map with cluster markers

 #### News
 * The `News` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
-* This page show cases a list of news/ article about sustainability
+* This page show cases a list of news/ articles about sustainability in the tourism industry of these destinations
 *
 *